MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ---
-description: This guide shows you how to get starting creating .NET and C++ apps with a WinUI 3 UI.
+description: This guide shows you how to use the Windows App SDK to get starting creating .NET and C++ apps with a WinUI 3 UI.
-title: Create your first WinUI 3 app ms.date: 06/24/2021
+title: Create a new project that uses the Windows App SDK ms.date: 06/24/2021 ms.topic: article
-ms.topic: article
 keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui, Windows UI Library